OpenSourceEconomics/econ-project-templates/docs_template/source/background/directory_structure.md

 your project can be used on different machines and it minimises the potential for cross-platform errors.

-For running Python source code from pytask, simply include `depends_on` and `produces` as inputs to your function.
+For running Python source code from pytask, simply include `pathlib.Path`s to the dependencies and similar path(s) for the special keyword `produces` as the default arguments to your function.

 For running scripts in other languages, pass all required files (inputs, log files, outputs) as arguments to the `@pytask.mark.[x]`-decorator.
 You can then read them in.